Morning After Pill

 -

 The morning after pill is a type of emergency contraception.
-You can use emergency contraception to prevent pregnancy if you’ve had unprotected sex or if your normal contraceptive has failed, like a condom splitting.
+You can use emergency contraception to prevent pregnancy if you’ve had unprotected sex or if your normal contraception has failed.

 The morning after pill works by preventing ovulation and the fertilisation of an egg.
-There are 3 types of morning after pills available:
+There are 3 types of morning after pill in the UK that you can get.

 -